Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Can My Height Increase After 17?

-Your height can increase after age 17, depending on whether the growth plates in your bones have closed yet.
-At the end of puberty, those growth plates will fuse, and you will have reached your full adult height.
+Yes, your height can indeed increase after the age of 17, depending on whether the growth plates in your bones have sealed their fate or not.

 How Do You Trigger a Growth Spurt?